Skip to main content

 • When a player performs a 5 Pull, it is clearly a type of Play Clue.
 But if two or more 5's are touched as part of the clue, then the focus of the clue is unclear.

-• We define the focus of the clue to be the next to the "pulled" card.
-(This is similar to how Pink Promise works with a 5's Chop Move.)
+• We define the focus of a 5 Pull to be the 5 that is directly to the left of the "pulled" card.

 • Thus, when a player knows for sure that a number 5 clue indicates a 5 Pull, Pink Promise only applies to the 5 that is next to the pulled card.